by hash3liZer . 17 July 2019

 $ apt install mysql-server mysql-client

 When you have installed mysql-server, it would use the default configuration which is sort of vulnerable.
-So, finally install the mysql server with command:
+So, make a fresh install for MySQL:

 $ sudo mysql_secure_installation